Wild and Scenic Film Festival - Oct. 16

 The festival is a natural extension of Mendocino Land Trust’s work to inspire people to act on behalf of the environment.
 Formed in 1976, the Land Trust is dedicated to providing public access to the coast and protecting the Mendocino County region’s farmlands and forests, wildlife habitat, open space, scenic vistas and watersheds.

 A huge thank you goes out to all the sponsors of this year’s festival.
-Local business sponsors include the Skunk Train, Fetzer Winery, the Wildflower Inn, Unbeaten Path Tours & Yoga, Mendocino Solar Service, Kopia Business Images, and Mendo Litho.
+Local business sponsors include the Skunk Train, Fetzer Winery, the Wildflower Inn, Unbeaten Path Tours & Yoga, Mendocino Solar Service, Kopia Business Images, Mendo Litho and Ignacio, Peterson, & Riehl.
 Individual sponsors include Chuck Greenberg, Masha Grohman, Claire Ellis, Diana Wiedemann, Terry N. Gross, Lorrie Lagasse, Chet Anderson, and Richard Strom.
 National sponsors include Peak Design, Klean Kanteen, Earthjustice, Sierra Nevada Brewing Company, and Hipcamp.